jackm245/aminaseninja.github.io/_posts/2017-05-15-Codecademy-lesson-3.md

   <th class="red">How did I learn?
 What strategies were effective? </th>
   </tr>
   <tr>
     <td>I worked well this lesson.
 I thought logically  and persevered to complete my  goal; when there was an error in my code, I retraced my steps and saw what was wrong using my noticing skills.
 I then applied my past knowledge from one of the other projects and corrected our mistakes.
-This allowed me to finishthe  pyglatin.
+This allowed me to finish the  pyglatin.